 On the other side, status updates are the perfect place to appreciate the work of your peers.
 Team recognition is immensely valuable for motivation and morale, as research suggests.
 While many teams can use asynchronous work comms to give praise (Kudos!), saying it in person is a great way to celebrate success, making status updates far more impactful.

 When you have a large group of people, all working on different jobs, it’s impossible to mentally keep track.
-Status updates can be made more engaging by using visual elements, such as a work management software that uses centralized task boards and project timelines.
+Status updates can be made more engaging by using visual elements, such as a free project management software that uses centralized task boards and project timelines.

 Task-lists are good, but you’d have difficulty arguing they’re stimulating.
 Visual aids allow team members to simultaneously see the progress of various work.
 You can use a tried and tested example like a Gantt chart, or devise something on your own.
 Having such tools is especially useful for remote teams, where it may be more challenging to schedule regular meetings.